-madeBOS, Inc. (the "Company") was incorporated on July 25, 2016 ("Inception") in the state of Delaware.
+madeBOS, Inc.. (which may be referred to as the "Company," "we," "us," or "our") was incorporated on July 25, 2016 ("Inception") in the state of Delaware.
 The Company is headquartered in California. madeBOS is a digital platform that allows employees to manage their career development through an individualized plan.